Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Acknowledgment

 \section{Acknowledgment}

 \fi

-This work is supported in part by the National Natural Science Foundation of China under Grant No.62002395, No.61976250, and No.U1811463, in part by the National Key R\&D Program of China under Grant No.2021ZD0111601, in part by the Guangdong Basic and Applied Basic Research Foundation under Grant No.2021A15150123 and No.2020B1515020048. \
+This work is supported in part by the National Key R\&D Program of China under Grant No.2021ZD0111601, in part by the National Natural Science Foundation of China under Grant No.62002395 and No.61976250, in part by the Guangdong Basic and Applied Basic Research Foundation under Grant No.2023A1515011530, No.2021A1515012311 and No.2020B1515020048, and in part by the Guangzhou Science and Technology Planning Project under Grant No. 2023A04J2030.

 \ifCLASSOPTIONcaptionsoff

 \fi